Charles Reynolds (legislator): Early life and Civil War service

 Reynolds was born on November 15, 1839, in County Longford, Ireland.
 He was raised and educated in Ireland, and emigrated to the United States in 1860, following his brother, John, to Madison, Wisconsin.

 The American Civil War broke out shortly after his arrival in Wisconsin.
 He was among some of the earliest volunteers for the Union Army, joining up with a company that would become Company A of the 12th Wisconsin Infantry Regiment.
 As the 12th Wisconsin Infantry was being organized, Reynolds was selected to serve as sergeant major of the regiment.

 The 12th Wisconsin Infantry mustered into federal service in October 1861 and was sent south for service in the western theater of the war.
 The regiment spent much of 1862 and 1863 guarding railroad lines in Kansas, Tennessee, and northern Mississippi.
-Reynolds was commissioned as a second lieutenant and transferred back to Company A in March of 1862, and was then promoted to first lieutenant in April 1863.
+Reynolds was commissioned as a second lieutenant and transferred back to Company A in March 1862, and was then promoted to first lieutenant in April 1863.

 With his regiment, he participated in the Siege of Vicksburg, the Meridian campaign, and the Atlanta campaign through the latter half of 1863 and 1864.
-After Atlanta, his captain resigned and Reynolds was promoted to captain of Company A. They then joined Sherman's March to the Sea and his subsequent Carolinas Campaign.
+After Atlanta, his captain resigned and Reynolds was promoted to captain of Company A. They then joined Sherman's March to the Sea and his subsequent Carolinas campaign.
 In the Spring of 1865, he was detailed to the brigade staff of general Charles Ewing as an assistant adjutant general, where he remained until the end of the war.